superfast852/Project-L/README.md

 - Communications (pynetworktables or local server, we'll see)
 - GUI
 - Odometry and Positioning (Unify encoder position with lidar position plz thx :)
-- PLEASE ADD LOGGING AHHHAHHAHAHAH
 - CHECK THE TODOs
 - Fix Odometry so that we have a travel and global position.
-- Need to re-do the Map class, we seem to be getting issues with visualization and operation
+- Standardize Maps to work with meters, so that simulation and real-to-digital conversion can be easier and more comprehensible.